operator-playground-io/Grafana-Operator-Playground-tile/tutorials/access-grafana-dashboard-to-check-metrics.md

 In this example we are using "Gauge" to see the metrics of MariaDB.

-11. In Calculation option, you can use the appropriate function to view the data.In below snapshot we are using "Max" to check maximum population with the year details.
+11. Under "Display" section,using Calculation option you can use the appropriate function to view the data.In below snapshot we are using "Max" to check maximum population with the year details.

 12. Click on "Apply" button.